MicrosoftDocs/visualstudio-docs/docs/test/getting-started-with-unit-testing.md

    ![Run unit tests in Test Explorer](media/vs-2019/test-explorer-run-all.png)

-   After the test has completed, a green check mark indicates that the test passed.
+   After the tests have completed, a green check mark indicates that a test passed.
+A red "x" icon indicates that a test failed.

    ![Review unit test results in Test Explorer](media/vs-2019/unit-test-passed.png)

 > [!TIP]
-> You can use [Test Explorer](../test/run-unit-tests-with-test-explorer.md) to run unit tests from Visual Studio or third-party unit test projects.
+> You can use [Test Explorer](../test/run-unit-tests-with-test-explorer.md) to run unit tests from the built-in test framework (MSTest) or from third-party test frameworks.
 You can group tests into categories, filter the test list, and create, save, and run playlists of tests.
 You can also debug tests and analyze test performance and code coverage.

 ## View live unit test results